 Final Proposify Table

-You can custom-modify the variables as per your requirements in both the tools.
-However, working out with new custom-made variables is easier in PandaDoc than in Proposify.
+You can custom-modify the variables as per your requirements in both tools.
+However, working out new custom-made variables is easier in PandaDoc than in Proposify.

 In PandaDoc, you can create the variables without exiting your template or document.
-In Proposify, you have to create the variables at the backend first and then apply them to the document.
+In Proposify, you have to make the variables at the backend first and then apply them to the document.